-L. Burke Files, CACM, DDP, president of Financial Examinations and Evaluations Inc., said you should consider choosing an agency if "you have a clear written agreement, including the choice of law for settling disputes."
-Any legal document that was signed, then broken, by a client will help back your case to collect any debts.
+L. Burke Files, president of Financial Examinations & Evaluations Inc., said you should consider choosing an agency if "you have a clear written agreement, including the choice of law for settling disputes."
+Any legal document that a client signed and then broke will help your case for collecting their debt.

-If you feel you are wasting too much time waiting, don't hesitate to seek help, said Files.
+If you feel you are wasting too much time waiting for payment, Files said, don't hesitate to seek help.

-Specifically, if an unpaid invoice reaches the 90-day mark, act immediately.
-After that point, the probability of collecting that debt only decreases.
-It's typically a "last straw" for most freelancers.
+If an unpaid invoice reaches the 90-day mark, act immediately.
+This is the typical last straw for freelancers.
+After that point, the probability of collecting that debt decreases.

-The unpaid invoices are worth more than the amount you're paying an agency.
+The unpaid invoices are worth more than the amount you'd pay a collection agency.

-Don't fret over an invoice that's only a few hundred dollars.
-Sure, you shouldn't let it slide any time your clients fail to pay you, but you must weigh your options.
+You might not want to fret over an invoice that's only a few hundred dollars.
+Sure, you shouldn't let it slide anytime your clients fail to pay you, but you must weigh your options.

-According to Investopedia, collection agencies typically charge 25 to 45 percent of the amount collected.
+Collection agencies typically charge 10% to 50% of the amount they collect.
 Ask yourself if it's worth investing in an agency that will take a percentage of your debt.
 For large invoices, the answer is probably yes.
 For smaller ones, you might want to simply move forward and no longer do business with that client.

 Your client has a history of not paying.

 If the person you're working with has done this before, consider enlisting the help of an agency.
-Odds are, there's a pattern to their behavior, and you shouldn't have to continue dealing with it.
+At this point, there's a pattern to their behavior, and you shouldn't have to continue dealing with it.

-But, if this is their first offense, speak with them about it before seeking outside help.
+If this is their first offense, though, speak with them about it before seeking outside help.
 Give them time and hear them out.
-You don't want to lose business because of a simple miscommunication.
+Don't assume the worst; they might've fallen on hard times or simply lost the invoice.
+You don't want to lose a client's business because of a simple miscommunication.